pelmered/filament-money-field/README.md

 - Add tests for your code.
 Not a strict requirement.
 Ask for guidance if you are unsure.
 I will try to help if I have time.
 - Run the test suite and make sure it passes with `composer test`.
-- Check the code with `composer phpstan`.
-It doesn't have to be 100 % clean, but if there is something there in your code it is good if you can address it before submitting.
+- Check the code with `composer lint`.
+This will run both PHPStan and Pint.
+See if you can address any issues there before submitting.